 As provided on the NHS website, symptoms of soft tissue sarcomas often have no obvious symptoms in the early stages.
 They can cause symptoms as they get bigger or spread.
-The symptoms depend on where the cancer develops.
+The symptoms depend on where cancer develops.
+For example:

 You should see a GP if you have a lump – particularly one that’s getting bigger over time.
 Although it’s much more likely you have a non-cancerous condition, such as a cyst (fluid under the skin) or lipoma (fatty lump), it’s important to have your symptoms checked.